Molina-Valero/FORTLS/README.md

 # Acknowledgements

-**FORTLS** it is being developed at [University of Santiago de Compostela](https://www.usc.gal/en).
+**FORTLS** it is being developed at [Czech University of Life Sciences Prague](https://www.czu.cz/en) and [University of Santiago de Compostela](https://www.usc.gal/en).

-Development of the `FORTLS` package is being possible thanks to the following projects:
+Development of the `FORTLS` package is being possible thanks to the following fellowships/projects:

-* Modelling the effects of intensity of perturbation on the structure of natural forests and their carbon stocks by using data from the National Forestry Inventory (AGL2016-76769-C2-2-R) supported by the Spanish Ministry of Science and Innovation.
+* Design of forest monitoring systems on a regional scale (ED431F 2020/02) supported by the Regional Government of Galicia
-* Development of the Galician continuous forest inventory (2020-CP031) supported by the Regional Government of Galicia.
+* Climate Change Adaptation of Forests in the Brdy Highland [LIFE21-CCA-CZ-LIFE-Adapt-Brdy/101074426](https://adaptbrdy.czu.cz/en)
-* Design of forest monitoring systems on a regional scale (ED431F 2020/02) supported by the Regional Government of Galicia.
+* Ramón Areces Foundation Grants for Postdoctoral Studies [XXXV Call for Expansion of Studies Abroad in Life and Matter Sciences](https://www.fundacionareces.es/fundacionareces/es/tratarAplicacionInvestigador.do?paginaActual=2&idConvocatoria=2770&tipo=2)